justinmeiners/efficient-programming-with-components/08_lisp.md

       return cdr;
     }

-[^free-in-lisp]
-We make it somewhat more useful by returning something other than void.
+We make it somewhat more useful by returning `next(x)` instead of void.
-Return the `next`, otherwise the user will have to save it before freeing.
+If it was not returned, the user would have to save it before freeing.

 ### Allocate (cons)